Configuring IIS to support Estonian Digital ID-card for authentication

 Note: I repeat here for clarity: certificates issued by ESTEID2018 / ESTEID2025 CA have AIA OCSP path described in certificate.
 CRL is not described for those certificates.

 Note: Windows server by default changes from OCSP based revocation check to CRL based revocation checking after 50 OCSP queries.
-In our configuration, this doesn’t really matter since we don’t use CRL at all.
-For other configurations I mention here that we can change this behavior by changing registry value of registry key HKEY_LOCAL_MACHINE/Software/Policies/Microsoft/SystemCertificates/ChainEngine/Config/CryptnetCachedOcspSwitchToCrlCount.
+In this configuration, this doesn’t really matter since CRL is not used at all.
+For other configurations, note that this behavior can be changed by changing the registry value of registry key HKEY_LOCAL_MACHINE/Software/Policies/Microsoft/SystemCertificates/ChainEngine/Config/CryptnetCachedOcspSwitchToCrlCount.
 For more information take a look at OCSP magic count or magic number.
-We can also change the behavior with windows policy:
+This behavior can also be changed with windows policy:

 Changing OCSP magic count